Racing car movies: 10 unmissable titles for those who love cars and engines

 A tour to discover the Temple of Speed

-A second possible gift for a Formula 1 enthusiast is the tour to discover the Autodromo Nazionale Monza .
+A second possible gift for a Formula 1 enthusiast is a tour to discover the Autodromo Nazionale Monza .
 Those who love the world of motors, in fact, cannot fail to see at least once in their life the most important Italian circuit, as well as a symbol of speed all over the world.
-The tours available are different and involve all the most important areas of the structure, including the iconic track on which the single-seaters whiz past each year.
+The available tours are different and involve all the most important areas of the structure, including the iconic track on which the single-seaters race every year.

 The tours of the Monza National Circuit